 The view from next to the lodge on Friday.
 (Below) I didn't realize it right away, but when you take the lift all the way to the top, you get to 10,104 feet in elevation.
 It was the easiest trip I've ever had to 10,000 ft.
 Many times I have have spent 4 or 6 or more hours hiking or in a rope team to get to such an elevation.
 Crazy to get there so easily.
 And now I realize why I was getting out of breath so easily, I thought I was just out of shape.
 I should go up to Kaunertal to run and sleep at low elevations, like the pros.

 Looking down the hill from the lodge area.
 The weather looks down right fabulous compared to Saturday but it was pretty windy.
 They almost kept the ski area closed because of the wind.
-Friday night and into Saturday it snowed so the snow was great on Saturday but visibility was bad.
-Below is a self-portrait of my self (surprise, surprise) with my big head in front of the glacier.

 The best visibility we had all day on Saturday. right before it was time to go home, sad.